- Family Meeting for Planning.

 The body of the deceased may be kept in the home until burial or cremation.

-If the death occurs in the New Denver Health Center, the facility staff need to know as soon as possible what the funeral arrangements will be.
+If the death occurs in the New Denver Health Center or other facility, the staff need to know as soon as possible what the funeral arrangements will be.

 In case of an unexpected death, the Coroner will be responsible for assessing the cause of death, and also must be informed of funeral plans.
 An autopsy (medical examination of the body to determine the cause of death) may be required.